redamoon/design-tools/ARCHITECTURE.md

-# AI Design System Linter - Architecture
+# Design AI Linter - Architecture

 > [!IMPORTANT]
-> This document outlines the system architecture for the AI-powered Design System Linter, combining static analysis with AI-driven intent verification.
+> This document outlines the system architecture for the Design AI Linter, combining static analysis with AI-driven intent verification.

 ## ① Overall Architecture